numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ==========================

 In order to get a rough measurement of the time complexity of the algorithm, the wall-clock or CPU time should be measured when running the algorithm on the benchmark suite.
 The chosen setup should reflect a "realistic average scenario". [#]_ The **time divided by the number of function evaluations is presented separately for each dimension** for which the suite provides benchmark problems.
 The chosen setup, coding language, compiler and computational architecture for conducting these experiments are described.

 ..
 The :file:`exampletiming.*` code template is provided to run this experiment.
 For CPU-inexpensive algorithms the timing might mainly reflect the time spent in function :math:`fgeneric`.

 .. [#]
-  The example experiment code provide the timing output measured over all problems of a single dimension by default.
+  The example experiment code provides the timing output measured over all problems of a single dimension by default.
 It also can be used to make a record of the same timing experiment with "pure random search", which can serve as additional base-line data.
 On the ``bbob`` test suite, also only the